 The privilege of a lifetime is to become who you truly are. ― C. G. Jung

 Jungian work supports a person’s growth toward wholeness.
-Another way of saying this is the work supports the maturation of the personality.
+Another way to say this is the work supports the maturation of the personality.
 One of the jewels among Jung’s contributions is Jung understood what people were unconsciously trying to work through and accomplish given their psychological problems.
 Jung recognized that people were trying to heal, even in all their difficulty.

 Jung’s view of psyche is prospective, meaning people work toward possibility.
 Jungian work helps to advance one’s growth and healing but not without interactive work on your part.
 In the analytic sessions, we work to better engage and understand issues you face now in life.
-In this way, a person in my practice comes closer to his, her, or their own individual nature and away from the conditioning of what Jung called the collective, meaning family and larger society that may regularly overwhelm us in modern times.
+In this way, a person in my practice comes closer to his, her, or their own individual nature and away from the conditioning of what Jung called the collective, meaning family and the elements of larger society that may regularly overwhelm us.
 In this work, people who see me work to uncover their more effective and whole personalities and to contribute to their community.

 The most intense conflicts, if overcome, leave behind a sense of security and calm that is not easily disturbed.
 It is just these intense conflicts and their conflagration which are needed to produce valuable and lasting results. ― C.G.
 Jung